tc39/proposal-defer-import-eval/README.md

 For frontend developers working with a framework, the solutions provided by the framework are often quite good.
 However a language feature providing this benefit would likely be welcome especially by those not working in frameworks.
+This works well with code splitting -- where bundlers such as webpack parse files for `import(..)` and create additional files that can be loaded async.

 #### Lazy load it, but hide the async-ness